Adding New Connectors

 Recon

-• Start with static discovery
+• Start with file-based discovery (the standard pipeline in helpers.run_standard_recon)

 • Cache results where appropriate